Denis Yevseyev

 Denis Yevseyev (born 22 May 1993) is a Kazakh tennis player who competes on the ATP Challenger Tour.

 He has a career high ATP singles ranking of world No. 153 achieved on 22 July 2024.
 He also has a career high ATP doubles ranking of No. 247 achieved on 12 July 2021.

 Career

 2017-2018: Two-time Silver doubles medalist at the Asian Games

 He played at the 2017 Asian Indoor and Martial Arts Games in singles but was defeated by Farrukh Dustov in the quarterfinal.
 In men's doubles partnering Timur Khabibulin, he lost the final and won a silver medal.

 Yevseyev participated at the 2018 Asian Games in Jakarta, Indonesia.
 In singles, he lost to the bronze medalist South Korean Lee Duck-hee in the third round.

 In doubles, he won the silver medal after losing in the final with his partner Alexander Bublik against the Indian duo of Rohan Bopanna and Divij Sharan.

 2019-2020: ATP doubles debut

-In 2019, Yevseyev was nominated for the Kazakhstan Davis Cup team but did not participated in a match.
+In 2019, Yevseyev was nominated for the Kazakhstan Davis Cup team.

 Yevseyev made his ATP main draw debut at the 2020 Astana Open in the doubles draw partnering Mohamed Safwat.